When to use a Coriolis meter

 Coriolis instruments are not only the most accurate way to measure mass flow, they also have a number of other unique capabilities.
-Here are five important points to consider as you decide if a Coriolis meter is the right choice for your application.
+Here are five important points as you consider when to use a Coriolis meter for various applications.

-1. Want to measure mass flow directly?
-Don’t know fluid density?
+1. Do you want to measure mass flow directly?
+Do you know the fluid density?

 Coriolis meters use optical sensors outside of the flow path to detect variations in tube vibration, allowing them to measure mass flow, and fluid density, directly (see operating principles here).
 This measurement has no pressure dependence, and the only temperature effects are mechanical or electronic, so Coriolis instruments have much smaller zero shifts than other technologies.